-What are your favorite Halftime Show?
+What is your favorite Halftime Show?

 Before there was Beyoncé, there was Miss Ross and it was this performance that helped set the tone for future diva Halftime shows.
 It was ripe with costume changes, pyrotechnics, and a massive melody of hits.
 Ross blasted through 10 songs, ranging all the way from her disco solo career all the way back to her classic soul hits with The Supremes.
-As Ross wrapped up her massive set with “Take Me Higher”, Ross proclaimed “that her ride had arrived” and a helicopter descended onto the 50 yard line…and in pure diva fashion, Ross made one of the most epic exits in concert history.
+As Ross wrapped up her massive set with “Take Me Higher”, Ross proclaimed “that her ride had arrived” and a helicopter descended onto the 50-yard line… in pure diva fashion, Ross made one of the most epic exits in concert history.

-Gaga’s sci-fi fueled Halftime show was one for the books.
+Gaga’s sci-fi-fueled Halftime show was one for the books.
 Not only did her show get nominated for 6 Emmy awards, but she enlisted Versace to design all the wardrobes and famed lighting director Rob Barnhart to handle production.
 This futuristic performance tapped into her inner Ziggy Stardust spirit, while letting the world know that she’s not only one of the most inventive pop stars, but she’s completely unparalleled.
 Gaga truly is unlike anything we’ve ever seen before.

 You knew when Sir Paul got the nod to head the Halftime Show that he wouldn’t disappoint.
-The singer very cooly went through 4 of his iconic songs – “Drive My Car”, “Get Back”, “Live & Let Die” and the rounding out with the epic “Hey Jude”.
-While the performance was relatively safe (maybe a conscious choice following the previous years slip up with Janet & JT), it was still Paul McCartney sharing with the world some of the most beloved songs.
+The singer very cooly went through 4 of his iconic songs – “Drive My Car”, “Get Back”, “Live & Let Die” and rounding out with the epic “Hey Jude”.
+While the performance was relatively safe (maybe a conscious choice following the previous year slip up with Janet & JT), it was still Paul McCartney sharing with the world some of the most beloved songs.
 He handled the responsibility with the utmost professionalism & poise.
 Oh yeah, and did we mention “Hey Jude”…worth the price of admission alone.

 Shakira & J.Lo performing together at a Super Bowl in Miami?!
 This is one of those moments when the moons align too perfectly.
 Super Bowl LIV was a true celebration of Latin culture, and a moment the NFL (for once) got completely right.
-Latin music has been big in the Untied States for a while, but 2020 was a year when the music climbed the Billboard charts and entered our homes in a whole new way…and Shakira and J.Lo were there to liaison the moment.
+Latin music has been big in the United States for a while, but 2020 was a year when the music climbed the Billboard charts and entered our homes in a whole new way… Shakira and J.Lo were there to liaison the moment.

 When U2 performed in 2002 we were just months past the horrific events that surrounded 9/11.
-Bono, The Edge and the rest of U2 knew they had a moment to capture.
-They has some deep spiritual wounds to heal.
+Bono, The Edge, and the rest of U2 knew they had a moment to capture.
+They have some deep spiritual wounds to heal.
 If anyone was going to take this responsibility seriously, it’s U2.
 I remember watching this performance when I was younger…you could hear a pin drop in the room.
 It was almost as if you felt the entire world watching was holding their breath with me.
 The deeply emotional ending to the performance was a funeral of sorts.
 Almost like a turning point; a moment where people collectively knew they were ok to feel alive again.

 I can’t think of a more iconic American group than Bruce Springsteen & The E. Street Band, and who better to rock a football halftime show than The Boss?
 No tricks here.
 No surprises.
 Just straightforward rock-n-roll from the best in the biz.
 45 seconds into this show Bruce has every signal person, from that stadium to the couch, in the palm of his hand.
 Honestly…if Bruce & Co. were to headline the Super Bowl every year, I don’t think I’d complain.

 While in no way was this a Beyoncé coming out party, but it was a show that truly solidified her as Queen Bey.
 A title that she’s held since this iconic performance.
-Not only was her performance jaw dropping, her production design top notch and her aesthetic incredibly sophisticated, but the music choices were spot on.
+Not only was her performance jaw-dropping, her production design top notch and her aesthetic incredibly sophisticated, but the music choices were spot on.
 Bey has too many hits to fit into one halftime show, but her choices of “Crazy in Love”, “Baby Boy” & “Halo” fit perfectly.
-And when she brought out Destiny’s Child, everyone fully expected to hear “Say My Name” or “Survivor”, but instead they sang Beyoncé’s biggest hit “Single Ladies”.
+And when she brought out Destiny’s Child, everyone fully expected to hear “Say My Name” or “Survivor”, but instead, they sang Beyoncé’s biggest hit “Single Ladies”.
 If that’s not a power move, I don’t know what is. #BeyForever